 Mobile is the future of everything wired.
-Adoption is skyrocketing as the mobile device onslaught looks to encompass the entire human race – 1.75 billion smartphone subscriptions, around one-fifth of the global population in 2014.
+Adoption is skyrocketing as the mobile device onslaught looks to encompass the entire human race – 2.32 billion smartphone subscriptions, around thirty percent of the global population in 2017.
 And the booming tides of stimulating repercussions continue to disturb online businesses barely making inroads into the mobile internet marketing segment.

 Success in the cyberworld depends on the ability to embrace a mobile-first approach in reaching the exploding population of mobile subscribers.
 And for organizations pushing to reach the massive mobile population effectively, the unimaginable awards emerge just around the corner.

 Desktop internet marketing on the other hand is last decade-ish.
 Google the terms “Post PC Era”, “freefall of PC sales” and the “death of desktop machines”, and what returns is a myriad of journalistic fodder portraying a bleak future for organizations still lingering around the desktop internet user-base only.